Hans Ehlers: Aerial victory claims

-According to Obermaier, Ehlers was credited with 55 aerial victories claimed in an unknown number of combat missions.
+According to US historian David T. Zabecki, Ehlers was credited with 54 aerial victories.
+Obermaier however lists him with 55 aerial victories claimed in an unknown number of combat missions.
 This figure includes eleven claims on the Eastern Front and 44 over the Western Allies, including 23 four-engine bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 48 aerial victory claims, plus two further unconfirmed claims.
 This figure of confirmed claims includes nine aerial victories on the Eastern Front and 39 on the Western Front, including 22 four-engine bombers.